 The enhanced games should be coming out soon, so that is not a big concern.
 The overall opinion of the critics is that the Xbox One X is great value for $500 especially when you see what it is capable of and what you need in order to get similar results on PC.

-It is safe to say that you will be unable to build a $500 PC that will be able to give you the same performance and we have already talked about that here.
+It is safe to say that you will be unable to build a $500 PC that will be able to give you the same performance.

 Xbox One X Review Roundup: What Critics Have To Say